Skip to content

 Understanding Potato Data Formats

-A deep dive into JSON and JSONL data formats, with examples for text, image, audio, and multimodal annotation.
+A deep dive into JSON and JSONL data formats in Potato, structuring instances for text, image, audio, video, and multimodal annotation with real config examples.

 json